Robdboer/Multilingual-Feature-Extractors/README.md

 ## Getting started

-These models depend on Sentence-Transformers, Transformers and Laserembeddings.
+Some of these models depend on Sentence-Transformers, Transformers, Laserembeddings, torch and/or langdetect.
 Install them with:

 ```bash
 pip install sentence-transformers